Why use a password generator?

 - Entropy calculation:

-log2(pool_size^length)gives the entropy in bits - Crack time estimation: based on 10^12 guesses/second (offline GPU attack)
+log2(pool_size^length)gives the entropy in bits - Crack time estimation: average case, i.e. half the search space at 10^12 guesses/second (offline GPU attack)

 - Secure transmission: the password is returned over HTTPS and is never stored, logged, or cached